ptavarez/tic_tac_dro_project/README.md

 After:

 That was A LOT harder than I expected.
 I had to rework my game engine a little bit to make it work with my user interface...
 But I got it done.
 Figuring out what code to use to solve certain problems was pretty challenging.
 I still got some work to do with the user interface, but for now I need to move to the game's API.
 Thing's I still need to work on is not repeating code, a better way of resetting the board, and some styling.

-## Game API
+## Game API (Feb 11)

+Before:

+Time to start probabibly the hardest part of the project...
+The game's API.
+I actually do not even know where to start.
+I know we've done something similar when we did the query-ajax-post training...
+But I feel like this is on a whole other level.
+I hope I'm just over thinking it, but here goes nothing :D... -.-

 ## Final Touches